dchristian3188/dchristian3188.github.io/_drafts/Troubleshooting DSC.md

 ```

 Once you get into the debugger its no different then working with any other function.
+This is ideal if you need to make quick changes and are still hammering out the details of the resource.
-Here's a screen shot of it in action in VSCode (any editor with a debugger will work).
+Here's a screen shot of it in action in VSCode.
+VSCode is awesome, but any editor that has a PowerShell debugger works.
 ![debug](https://github.com/dchristian3188/dchristian3188.github.io/blob/master/images/classDebugGif.gif)

 ## Debug DSC

 The next approach is not exclusive to Class-Based resource.
 Version 5 of PowerShell introduced some new DSC debugging capabilities.
+One of the coolest features is the ability to stop a configuration and debug against a live server.
 I tend to use this approach when I'm having trouble with a particular configuration, I.E. this resource on this role in this environment blows up for some reason.

 ### Adjust The LCM

 The first thing you need to do is enable debugging at the LCM level.
-Thankfully, the PowerShell team provided a cmdlet fo this.
+Thankfully, the PowerShell team provided a cmdlet for this.

 ```powershell
 Enable-DscDebug -BreakAll -Verbose
 ```

-After running the command you can verify debugging is enabled by checking the LCM using ```Get-DscLocalConfigurationManager```.
+After you run the command, verify the changes by using ```Get-DscLocalConfigurationManager```.
-The below example, returns the debugging configuration.
+The below example, returns the debug mode of the LCM.
+You should see the two entries below.

 ```powershell
 (Get-DscLocalConfigurationManager).DebugMode